wxsd-sales/report-issue-macro/README.md

 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro.

-## Demo

-*For more demos & PoCs like this, check out our [Webex Labs site](https://collabtoolbox.cisco.com/webex-labs).

 ## Validation

 Validated Hardware:

-* Webex Room Kit Pro
+* Webex Room Kit Pro with Touch 10
 * Webex Desk Pro
+* Board 55 with Touch 10

+This macro should work on other Webex Devices but has not been validated at this time.

+## Demo

+*For more demos & PoCs like this, check out our [Webex Labs site](https://collabtoolbox.cisco.com/webex-labs).

 ## License